Markets Around Us

 - Shopping complex and malls

 A weekly market is held on a specific day of the week.
 Permanent shops are not there in weekly markets.
 Traders set up a shop for the day and in the evening they close it.
-They set up the shops in another location the next day.
+They set up the shops at another location the next day.
 In India, there are thousands of such shops.
-These cater to the everyday requirements of the people.
-These have the following salient features:
+These cater to the everyday requirements of people.
+These have following salient features:

-- Family run: The shop owners store the items they sell at home.
+The shop owners store the items they sell at home.
 Mostly, they are helped by the family members and do not employ outside people and hence also save the money spent on wages to workers.

 Advantages of weekly markets

-- One stop shop: All the items are available under one roof.
+All the items are available under one roof.
 Buyers do not have to go to different places for different goods.
 This saves their time and money.
 Whether they want groceries, vegetables, clothes or footwear- all are available at one place.

-- More choice for buyers: Since there are many sellers selling the same product, the buyer has a choice regarding who to buy from.
+Since there are many sellers selling the same product, the buyer has a choice regarding who to buy from.

-- Convenience: Since a high variety of goods is available, it is very convenient for the buyer.
+Since a high variety of goods is available, it is very convenient for the buyer.

 Shops in the neighbourhood

 Many shops sell goods and services in our neighbourhood.
-For example;
+For example:

-- The dairy, selling milk and related products
+- Dairy, selling milk and related products

-- Departmental stores; selling groceries, stationery, eatables, etc.
+- Departmental stores, selling groceries, stationery, eatables, etc.

-- Pharmacies; selling medicines
+- Pharmacies, selling medicines

 Advantages of shops in the neighbourhood

-- Proximity: As the name suggests these shops are in our neighbourhood and hence close to our homes.
+As the name suggests these shops are in our neighbourhood and hence close to our homes.

-- Open all days: These shops, unlike weekly markets, operate on all days.
+These shops, unlike weekly markets, operate on all days.
 Hence we can go for our purchases on any day of the week at our convenience.

-- Flexibility: Since the buyer and seller know each other these shops give goods on credit also.
+Since the buyer and seller know each other these shops give goods on credit also.
 Hence payment can be made later also.
 In other words, there is flexibility regarding payment.

-- Personal touch: Since the buyer and seller know each other, the transaction has a personal touch to it.
+Since the buyer and seller know each other, the transaction has a personal touch to it.
 It is not a purely commercial transaction.

 Shopping complexes and malls